zwangphy/myLeetCode/leetcode/two_sum.md

 https://leetcode.com/problems/two-sum/

-> Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+> Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`.
+>
 > You may assume that each input would have exactly one solution, and you may not use the same element twice.
+>
-> You can return the answer in any order.
+>You can return the answer in any order.

 ## solution 1 (brute force)

-Compute the sum of every pair.
+Compute the sum of every pair and check if it equal `target`.

-Time complexity: O(n)
+Time complexity: O(n^2)

 ```
 class Solution: